 Activists says arrests by neighbouring state’s army deterring more injury victims from crossing border for treatment.

-Amid the flurry of diplomatic activity, activists said the army was firing rockets and mortar rounds to subdue opposition districts, and tanks entered the Inshaat neighbourhood and moved closer to Bab Amr.
+Activists said the army was firing rockets and mortar rounds to subdue opposition districts on Wednesday, as tanks entered the Inshaat neighbourhood and moved closer to Bab Amr.

 An activist in Bab Amr told Al Jazeera that the neighbourhood had been under fire for several days.